Rural Municipality of Victory No. 226: History

 The RM of Victory No. 226 incorporated as a rural municipality on December 8, 1919.
 The first settlers to the area came in the early 1900s.
 The community of Demaine was established by the summer of 1908 by a band of settlers who hauled supplies from the Riverhurst area to the east, and across the South Saskatchewan River.
 Originally all supplies had to be moved from other areas as the settlements were being established.

 As with current life in rural municipality the first settlers to the area were farmers who began to grow grain.
 They farmed with teams of oxen and mules prior to the invention of modern-day farming machinery.
 Eventually two larger settlements were established.
 These turned into the Village of Beechy and the Organized Hamlet of Demaine.

 Geography

 Victory No. 226 is bordered by King George No. 256 in the north, Canaan No. 225 in the east, Lake Diefenbaker, which is part of the South Saskatchewan River in the south, and Lacadena No. 228 in the west.
 With wide open spaces and small rolling hills the land of Victory No. 226 comprises fertile soil perfect for grain farming.
 Naturally, much of the landscape is covered by grain farming operations.

+The Matador Grasslands (50.6911°N 107.7324°W) are a protected area about 35 km south-east of Kyle, near the South Saskatchewan River.
+The grasslands are situated on Crown land and are the "largest remaining uncultivated area of well drained lacustrine clay soils in the Northern Great Plains".